openfaas/faas-netes/README.md

 ```

 You can now use the `curl` example from above and you will see either of the two replicas.

+Given enough load (> 5 requests/second) FaaS will auto-scale your service, you can test this out by opening up the Prometheus web-page and then generating load with Apache Bench or a while/true/curl bash loop.
+Prometheus is exposed on a NodePort of 31119.

+The [FaaS complete walk-through on Kubernetes Video](https://www.youtube.com/watch?v=0DbrLsUvaso) shows how to use Prometheus and the auto-scaling in action.

 **Test out the UI**